Felipemantilla01/compara-online-test/README.md

 - **npm run coverage** this command runs the coverage report with Jest, and return a coverage folder in the project root
 - **npm run test** this command run the unit test created with Jest in the folder test
 - **npm run after-30-days** this command runs a script who generates a .txt output
+- **npm start after-30-days** this command runs a script who generates a .txt output with the dist project

 ## Test with JEST